mathigon/textbooks/content/graph-theory/content.md

 ::: column.grow(parent="right")

 If you scroll back to the map of Königsberg, you will find that there are more than two islands with an odd number of bridges.
-Therefore a route that crosses every bridge exactly once is indeed impossible – and this is what Leonard Euler discovered.
+Therefore, a route that crosses every bridge exactly once is indeed impossible – and this is what Leonard Euler discovered.

 Euler’s discovery may not seem particularly useful in real life, but graphs are at the foundation of many other geographic problems, such as finding directions between two locations.
 We will discover more of these applications later.

 ::: column(width=240)

     x-img(lightbox width=240 height=260 src="images/prague.jpg")